 The untold history of surfing involves indigenous coastal peoples from around the world independently developing wave-riding techniques, whether in canoes, boats, or belly boards.

-Surfing and sailing in Polynesia
+Surfing and Sailing in Polynesia

 Humans started spreading into these islands between 3,000 and 1,000 BCE.
 Researchers believe New Zealand and Hawaii were populated much later, during AD 1200 and AD 900, respectively.

-The sea-faring technologies used to navigate this part of the world were highly advanced, including 40-person canoes, outrigger canoes, and multi-hulled canoes, all with a variety of complex sail configurations that were used to navigate long distances and also surf canoes, which were used to traverse shallow reefs and surf zones.
+They all featured a variety of complex sail configurations that were used to navigate long distances, in addition to surf canoes, which were used to traverse shallow reefs and surf zones.

 This story about surfing’s origin in ancient Polynesia, while factually correct, is still missing two critical chapters:

-1. South America
+- South America

-2. Africa
+- Africa

-First surf crafts discovered in South America
+First Surf Crafts Discovered in South America

 In Huanchaco, Peru, a beach located 560 kilometers north of the capital of Lima, lies a unique coastal town where you can still see fishermen using the legendary Caballitos de Totora (little Totora Horses).